erikronstrom/teoria/README.md

  for creating `Interval` objects.

 #### teoria.interval(`string`: from)
- - A sugar method for the `Interval.toCoord` function
+ - A sugar method for the `Interval.fromString` function

 #### teoria.interval(`Pitch`: from, `string`: to)
  - A sugar method for the `Interval.from` function